From Input to Impact: Rockford Park DistrictShares Progress on Citizen-Driven Priorities

-ROCKFORD – The Rockford Park District’s work is grounded in a commitment to "Helping People Enjoy Life" through a vibrant, inclusive park system that stimulates economic development and improves community health.
-In 2025, the Rockford Park District updated its five-year Strategic & Action Plan, informed directly by community engagement, resident feedback, and stakeholder input.
-This plan is built upon data-driven decision-making and extensive community engagement, including a 2024 Recreational Needs Assessment.
+The community spoke, and the Rockford Park District listened!
+From neighborhood park refreshes to major regional upgrades, the Rockford Park District is making progress on citizen-driven priorities.
+In 2025, the Rockford Park District updated its five-year Strategic & Action Plan built upon data-driven decision-making and extensive community engagement, including a 2024 Recreational Needs Assessment.
 The plan is organized around three primary "Priority Results" that guide resource allocation and operational goals.
 Similar to goals, Priority Results are mission-related, provide a long-term perspective, and are outcome-oriented.

 Priority Result I